Knee replacement - what's forbidden with a knee TEP? Rules, prohibitions and reality in everyday life

 - Stair climbing: No problem – on the contrary, it is an important part of rehabilitation.

-- Driving: Possible again after about 4–6 weeks, when mobility and reaction time are given.
+- Driving: After about 4–6 weeks it is possible again, if mobility and reaction ability are given.

-- Lifting heavy objects: Generally allowed, but one should pay attention to good technique and not start with heavy loads immediately after surgery.
+- Heavy lifting: Generally allowed, but one should pay attention to good technique and not start with heavy loads immediately after the surgery.

-- Travel: Flying or longer car trips are allowed, but be sure to get enough exercise to prevent thrombosis.
+- Travel: Flying or longer car trips are allowed, pay attention to sufficient movement for thrombosis prophylaxis.

 Rehabilitation – the key to more freedom instead of prohibitions

-Many supposed 'rules' after a knee prosthesis are not due to the implant itself, but rather due to inadequate rehabilitation.
-The knee TEP is a technical masterpiece designed to restore mobility and stability.
-However, without active training, patients cannot fully exploit these possibilities.
+Many presumed „rules“ after a knee prosthesis do not arise from the implant itself, but from insufficient rehabilitation.
+The Knie-TEP is a technical masterpiece that is intended to restore mobility and stability.
+However, without active training patients cannot fully utilize these possibilities.

 Modern rehabilitation therefore focuses on:

-- Muscle building: The quadriceps, which stabilizes the knee, is particularly important.
-Those who train consistently here benefit from improved mobility and less pain in the long term.
+- Muscle building: The quadriceps, which stabilizes the knee, is especially important.
+Those who train consistently here benefit in the long term from improved mobility and less pain.

-- Coordination and Balance: Exercises to improve balance help prevent falls and increase everyday resilience.
+- Coordination and Balance: Exercises to improve balance help avoid falls and increase everyday load capacity.

-- Functional training: Climbing stairs, kneeling on cushions, or gardening are specifically integrated into the exercise plan.
+- Functional Training: Stair climbing, kneeling on a cushion or gardening are deliberately integrated into the exercise plan.

 Myths surrounding total knee replacement - what is really true?

-Around the topic of knee replacement many myths circulate, causing uncertainty among patients.
+Around the topic knee prosthesis numerous myths circulate that unsettle patients.
 Time to clear them up:

 Myth 1: 'Kneeling is forbidden.'